Langston Company Case Study by abas ERP

-For a company like Langston, this was a significant change, one that calls for the adoption of advanced lot control to trace bag making materials through the supply chain, document incoming and outgoing goods, and protect downstream partners and end users.
+For a company like Langston, this was a significant change, one that calls for the adoption of advanced lot control to trace bag-making materials through the supply chain, document incoming and outgoing goods, and protect downstream partners and end-users.
 Langston needed an ERP system to support that effort by providing traceability for all of its products.
 With the accuracy goal in mind, Jim wanted the new ERP system to have multi-site, multi-company functionality that gave the ability for a user to, with a single stroke, complete transactions in multiple systems.

-Purchasing is another area where improved accuracy was a priority. “ We wanted to be able to determine customer order patterns, being able to predict better and be more proactive in understanding our customers’ purchasing needs,” said Langston’s project coordinator, Lisa Brown.
+Purchasing is another area where improved accuracy was a priority. “ We wanted to be able to determine customer order patterns, be able to predict better and be more proactive in understanding our customers’ purchasing needs,” said Langston’s project coordinator, Lisa Brown.
 “It will help better manage inventory and prepare for seasonality.”

 Get More Out of Supplier Relationships